 Overseeing a large group of employees can be a challenge to even the most seasoned managers.
 Women leaders in particular tend to pay close attention to how our employees operate on more personal levels.

 Employees of different generations who work closely together could be a source for that conflict.
-A recent Progressive Women’s Leadership phone poll revealed that many women leaders struggle to deal with age gaps while managing large groups.
+A Progressive Women’s Leadership phone poll revealed that many women leaders struggle to deal with age gaps while managing large groups.

 Since they all have to work together on a regular basis, certain situations give rise to frustrations.
 For example: